As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 The Broken Column

 The broken column in Freemasonry represents the demise of Hiram Abif and the incomplete work of the Temple of Solomon.
-The statue consists of a virgin weeping in front of a broken column.

-The symbol teaches third-degree masons moral lessons on living virtual and upright lives.
 It answers inquiries on eternal life and faith.
 It also serves as a safety assurance.

 The Masonic Pencil

 Stonemasons used pencils to sketch and mark layouts during construction.
-The lead mason envisions the building on a draft, and the blueprint guides worker masons.
+The lead mason envisions the building on a draft and the blueprint guides worker masons.

 Today, speculative masons do not draw a symbolic meaning from the tool.

 In Freemasonry, God is the artist, and we are the workmen.
-The pencil serves as a reminder that God notes all actions down, and on the judgment day, we will be judged according to our doings.
+The pencil serves as a reminder that God notes all actions down, and on judgment day, we will be judged according to our doings.

 The Number 7

-The number seven is sacred in the bible.
-Historical biblical recurrences are denoted by number 7.
 For instance, Solomon built the Temple for seven years.
 In Freemasonry, seven is linked to Pythagoras.

 Pythagoreans depicted seven as a perfect number because it is a summation of three and four, which symbolically represents a triangle and a square.
 It is considered a perfect number that indicates completion.